How to Invest During a Recession: Safe Strategies for 2026

 Cyclical Stocks

-Industries like automotive, construction, and luxury goods get hammered during recessions.
+Industries like automotive, construction, and luxury goods get hammered during economic uncertainty.
 While they might offer great long-term opportunities, they're likely to face more pain before recovery begins.

 A defensive portfolio might look something like this: